carousel/PhpDesignPatterns/docs/notes.md

 *   state
 *   memento
 *   strategy (which sorting algorithm to choose)

-Structural vs behavioral
+##Structural vs behavioral
--
 *   structural (larger structures, more objects/classes)
-*   behavioral (communication/ think about interfaces/methods)
+*   behavioral (communication/think about interfaces/methods)
 #INTENT
 ##Abstract Factory (87)
     Provide an interface for creating families of related or dependent objects without specifying their concrete classes.